Trademark vs. Patent: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 - Once you receive approval, you can add the patent number to your product, marketing materials, website, and any other medium.

 If you're considering trademarking or patenting your intellectual property, take time to review the differences so you know which will best protect your idea.
 If you need help with trademark vs. patent, you can post your question or concern on UpCounsel's marketplace.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
-They average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+They average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.